WesleyAC/notebook/README.md

 ## Post Template Generator

 There is a [script](/bin/author/prompt.sh) to generate a writing prompt, either by [tarot pull](https://notebook.wesleyac.com/hermit-magician/) or [moon phase](/bin/author/full-moon.sh), as well as a script to generate a [blank post template](/bin/author/blank.sh).

+## License

+Except where otherwise noted, all code in this repository is licensed under the terms of the [MIT license](https://mit-license.org/).
+All prose is licensed under the terms of the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.